| |

 Chip Hobart's radio resume is long and impressive.

-Prior to Hartford he worked at WVMT Burlington, VT;
+Prior to Hartford the Vermont native worked at WDOT

-WKBR Manchester, NH; WKOX FM Framingham, MA; WAAB Worcester,
+Burlington, VT; WKBR Manchester, NH; WKOX FM Framingham,

 After